Gustaf-C/anki-chinese-support-3/README.md

 ## Changelog

-### 0.XX.X
+### 0.18.0

 - **Bugfixes**
-  - Fix colorization of fields in editor (known issue: visual bug in editor with Anki 23.12.1 and earlier)
+  - Fix colorization of fields in editor (known issue: visual bug in editor with Anki 23.12.1 and earlier) (Thanks kieranlblack)
+  - Fixed crash for 25.02+ (Thanks karma-works)

 ### 0.17.1